A-TOMATO-FLAMES Explained: Understanding This Common Aviation Mnemonic

 Indicated Airspeed IAS

 Learning to fly a plane, whether a light aircraft like a Cessna 172 here at Epic or a Boeing 747 jet, involves mastering many cockpit instruments.
 However, none is more essential than the Airspeed Indicator (ASI).
 Indicated Airspeed (IAS) is a fundamental concept in pilot training because it helps pilots measure and manage flight performance, lift-to-drag ratio, and safety-critical V-speeds.
 Here, I’ll get into IAS, explain how it works, define related airspeed types, and show you how to read and correct airspeed for better accuracy.
 Let’s get started!
-Quick Navigation to Indicated Airspeed The Basics IAS, TAS, and CAS Pilot Training and IAS What is indicated airspeed (IAS)?
-A good definition for indicated airspeed is the speed shown directly on … Read more
+What is indicated airspeed (IAS)?
+A good definition for indicated airspeed is the speed shown directly on the aircraft’s ASI without correction for instrument errors, altitude, or air density.
+It reflects the … Read more

 What is a Pitot Tube?